arvidn/libtorrent/docs/manual.rst

 use the members ``set_comment()``, ``set_piece_size()``, ``set_creator()``, ``set_hash()``
 etc.

-The contructor that takes an info-hash is identical to the default constructor with the exception that it will initialize the info-hash to the given value.
+The constructor that takes an info-hash is identical to the default constructor with the exception that it will initialize the info-hash to the given value.
 This is used internally when downloading torrents without the metadata.
 The metadata will be created by libtorrent as soon as it has been downloaded from the swarm.